qwertme/OpenViewerFX/README.md

-This is the last version of OpenViewerFX that included the image processing classes (notably the PNG Quantizer)
+This is the last version of OpenViewerFX that included the image processing classes (notably the PNG Quantizer) that are now part of JDeli

 http://mvnrepository.com/artifact/org.jpedal/OpenViewerFX/6.6.14